ARMmbed/mbed-os/TESTS/netsocket/README.md

 ### For socket layer driver (AT-driven, external IP stack):

-All Socket, UDPSocket, TCPSocket and TCPServer testcases.
+All Socket, UDPSocket, TCPSocket and TLSSocket testcases.